Melissa Conrad Stöppler, MD

 Stress comes in many forms and affects people of all ages and all walks of life.
 No external standards can be applied to predict stress levels in

 As one example of stress related to a life transition, the teen years often bring about an increase in perceived stress as young adults learn to cope with increasing demands and pressures along with changes in their bodies.
 Studies have shown that excessive stress during the teen years can have a negative impact upon both physical and mental health later in life.
 For example, teen stress is a risk factor for the development of depression, a serious condition that carries an increased risk of suicide.

 Fortunately, effective stress-management strategies can diminish the ill effects of stress.
-The presence of intact and strong social support networks among friends, family, and religious or other group affiliations can help reduce the subjective experience of stress during the teen years.
-Recognition of the problem and helping teens to develop stress-management skills can also be valuable preventive measures.
-In severe cases, a physician or other health-care provider can recommend treatments or counseling that can reduce the long-term risks of teen stress.
+The presence of intact, strong, supportive social support networks among friends, family, educational and religious or other group affiliations can help reduce the subjective experience of stress during the teen years.
+Recognition of the problem and helping teens develop stress-management skills can also be valuable preventive measures.
+In severe cases, a physician or other health-care professional can recommend counseling or other treatments that can reduce the long-term risks of teen stress.